 An Optimist's Guide to Surviving a (CLUTTER) Avalanche

 There is nothing like clutter, disorder, or disorganization to weigh a woman down.
-Feeling buried, the chaos overwhelms and depresses her.
-What a burden to feel embarrassed by your own home!
+Feeling buried, the chaos overwhelms and depresses.
+What a burden… to feel embarrassed by your own home!
 What can be done?
+Whether you have a homeschool room that needs organizing or a household full of ready to topple towers, there is a solution for you!
 Read on!

-One dear lady shared with me, “I feel a complete disgrace, Therese!” when we discussed organization in her home and it's role with attachment.
+One dear lady shared with me, “I feel a complete disgrace, Therese!” when we discussed organization in her homeschool and it's role with attachment.

 And you know what?
 The longer that feeling goes on, the more impossible it all seems and the greater the self-reproach.
 How do we face it and where do we even begin?
 Where do we find time in the crazy, busy-ness of life?